neuland-ingolstadt/reimanns-scraper/README.md

 You can then execute your native executable with: `./target/reimanns-scraper-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult <https://quarkus.io/guides/maven-tooling>.

-## Related Guides

-- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
-- LangChain4j ([guide](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html)): Provides the basic integration with LangChain4j
-- REST Jackson ([guide](https://quarkus.io/guides/rest#json-serialisation)): Jackson serialization support for Quarkus REST.
-This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it
-- LangChain4j OpenAI ([guide](https://docs.quarkiverse.io/quarkus-langchain4j/dev/index.html)): Provides the basic integration with LangChain4j